AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-49042-product-with-infinite-backorder-cant-be-ordered-from-storefront.md

 ---
-title: 'ACSD-49042: Product with infinite backorder can't be ordered from storefront'
+title: "ACSD-49042: Product with infinite backorder can't be ordered from storefront"
 description: Apply the ACSD-49042 patch to fix the Adobe Commerce issue where a product with infinite backorder cannot be ordered from the storefront.
 ---
 # ACSD-49042: Product with infinite backorder can't be ordered from storefront